 The UAB Division of Neuropathology is one of the largest and one of the most successful Neuropathology Divisions in the country.
-The Division includes six faculty members, four with M.D.s and neuropathology fellowship training who perform clinical duties and two with Ph.D.s focused on neuropathology-related research.
+The Division includes five faculty members, four with M.D.s and neuropathology fellowship training who perform clinical duties and one Ph.D. focused on neuropathology-related research.
 The Division has a long-standing accredited NP fellowship training program.
 The Division is committed to excellence in clinical service, scientific research, and teaching.

 The faculty of the Division of Neuropathology has a broad spectrum of research interests and expertise in nervous system diseases.
 These research interests include the mechanisms involved in the pathogenesis of neurofibromatosis-associated peripheral nervous system neoplasms, the molecular regulation of apoptotic and autophagic neuronal cell death during nervous system development and in neuropathological conditions, the pathology of epilepsy, neuropsychiatric and neurodegenerative conditions and the environmental and genetic triggers for Lewy body formation and dopaminergic neuron death in Parkinson’s disease.

 The UAB Division of Neuropathology has a long history of teaching excellence.
 Drs.
 Powers, Carroll and Roth have each received multiple medical school “Teacher of the Year” honors at UAB and/or Washington University School of Medicine.
-Dr. Cheryl A. Palmer received Neurology’s “Best Teaching Faculty Award” in 1996 here at UAB.
-Further, the Neuropathology Section of the second year medical school course has been voted by the Argus Society as “Best Correlative Pathology Section” for over ten straight years.
+Further, the Neuropathology Section of the second year medical school course was voted by the Argus Society as “Best Correlative Pathology Section” for over ten straight years.
 In addition to teaching medical students and the training of NP fellows, we actively participate in the teaching of Anatomic Pathology residents and residents in Neurology, Neurosurgery and Neuroradiology through both didactic sessions and intensive 4 week neuropathology rotations.

 - UAB-Brain Center